 This vibrant, glacier-fed river runs through Naran like a living artery.
 Its icy-blue currents offer opportunities for trout fishing and whitewater rafting, or simply a quiet place to sit and listen to nature’s music.

-How to Get to Naran
+How to Get to Naran?

-Options for Travel to Naran
+What are Options for Travel to Naran?

 For those who prefer not to drive themselves, public transport is also available.
 Several intercity bus services, including Faisal Movers and Skyways, operate routes from Islamabad to Mansehra or Balakot.
 From these towns, you can find local jeeps, vans, or private hire vehicles that take travelers the rest of the way to Naran.
 Though these options are more budget-friendly, they may be less comfortable and slower, especially during peak tourist season.